Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 ### Riparian

-1. Create a polygon shapefile named riparian.shp
+1. This feature will be the same extent as your valley_bottom.shp so to create this shapefile, simply export your valley_bottom.shp and save it as riparian.shp.

 2. Fields:

-   area_sq_m - type decimal (double)
+  - area_sq_m - type decimal (double)

-   type - type string
+  - type - type string

-   - riparian
-   - upland

-   date - type date
+  - date - type date

-   waterbody - type string
+  - waterbody - type string

 3. Copy and paste the valley bottom polygon into the Riparian shapefile, for the type, fill in "upland"